jjmarre/jjmarre.github.io/README.md

       { type:'mc', q:"Why was Lehman Brothers' 44× leverage so dangerous?", opts:["The CEO was inexperienced","A small drop in asset values could make them insolvent","They were too small","They didn't have enough employees"], a:1, ex:"At 44× leverage, every $100 in assets was backed by ~$2.30 in equity.
 A 2.3% decline in asset values wipes out the equity entirely — bankruptcy.
 When housing fell sharply in 2007–08, that's exactly what happened." }, { type:'tf', q:"Junk bonds typically pay LOWER interest rates than AAA-rated bonds.", a:false, ex:"Opposite.
 Junk bonds (below BBB-) have higher default risk, so investors demand higher yields to compensate.
 AAA bonds are the safest and pay the lowest rates." }, { type:'short', q:"In 2–3 sentences, explain what 'shadow banking' is and why it was central to the 2008 crisis.", a:["unregulated","insurance","FDIC","run","panic","traditional","mortgage","securitization","credit"], ex:"Strong answers cover: shadow banks (investment banks, money market funds) did bank-like things — taking short-term deposits and making longer-term loans — but without FDIC insurance and with lighter regulation.
 By 2008 they were larger than traditional banking.
 When housing prices fell, depositors panicked and ran on shadow banks, freezing trillions in credit." }, { type:'mc', q:"All else equal, which would shift the SUPPLY of loanable funds RIGHT?", opts:["A drop in life expectancy (people expect to die younger)","Government deficit spending","An increase in patience / desire to save","An investment tax credit"], a:2, ex:"More patience → more saving at every interest rate → supply shifts right.
 The first option REDUCES savings (no point saving if you'll die soon).
-The other two affect demand, not supply." }
+The other two affect demand, not supply." }, { type:'mc', q:"An investment tax credit shifts the demand for loanable funds:", opts:["Right (up)","Left (down)","Doesn't shift it","Makes it vertical"], a:0, ex:"Tax credit makes investment cheaper → firms want to invest more at every interest rate → demand shifts right/up.
+Result: higher equilibrium interest rate AND more investment." }, { type:'calc', q:"Buyer puts $80,000 down on a $400,000 house.
+What's their owner's equity (in $)?", a:80000, tol:1, ex:"Owner's equity = home value − mortgage owed = $400,000 − $320,000 = $80,000.
+The 20% down payment IS their equity cushion.
+If the home drops to $350k, equity falls to $30k but they're still solvent." }, { type:'tf', q:"Banks reduce risk by lending one borrower a large sum rather than spreading loans across many borrowers.", a:false, ex:"Opposite — banks SPREAD risk across many borrowers.
+If one defaults, losses are contained.
+Concentrated lending = catastrophic when one big borrower fails." }, { type:'mc', q:"Why do home loans typically have LOWER interest rates than vacation loans?", opts:["Banks like homes more","The house can be repossessed (collateral) — less risk to lender","Vacations are riskier activities","Federal regulation forces it"], a:1, ex:"Collateral!
+The bank can foreclose on a house if you default — it's a tangible asset they can sell.
+Vacations leave nothing to repossess, so the lender demands a higher rate to compensate for higher risk." }, { type:'mc', q:"In a usury law (interest rate ceiling) BELOW the equilibrium rate, what happens?", opts:["More lending and lower rates for everyone","Shortage of credit — quantity demanded exceeds quantity supplied","Banks make more profit","Inflation rises"], a:1, ex:"Just like price ceilings on oil.
+Quantity demanded > quantity supplied at the controlled rate → credit shortage.
+Some borrowers can't get loans, savers reduce supply, investment falls." }, { type:'short', q:"In 2–3 sentences, explain how AIDS in Africa created a vicious cycle through reduced savings.", a:["life expectancy","save","invest","growth","health","cycle","short","death"], ex:"Strong answers: lower life expectancy → less reason to save for the future → lower savings rate → less capital accumulation → slower economic growth → fewer resources to fight disease → continued low life expectancy.
+A real-world example of how consumption-smoothing motives interact with macroeconomic outcomes." }, { type:'mc', q:"Which is the BEST example of securitization?", opts:["A bank making a single mortgage loan","Bundling thousands of mortgages and selling shares of the bundle to investors","A homeowner refinancing","Apple issuing new stock"], a:1, ex:"Securitization = packaging loans (often mortgages) into financial products that can be sold to investors worldwide.
+Spread risk... unless the underlying loans are bad and the risk was misrepresented (see 2008)." }
     ],
-    topics: ["Loanable funds market","Crowding out","Bonds & default risk","Leverage","Securitization","Shadow banking","Why people save/borrow","2008 crisis"]
+    topics: ["Loanable funds market","Crowding out","Bonds & default risk","Leverage","Securitization","Shadow banking","Why people save/borrow","2008 crisis","Owner's equity","Collateral","Interest rate ceilings","Risk spreading"]
   },

   /* ---------------- CHAPTER 30 ---------------- */